Theta-Limited/OpenAthenaAndroid/README.md

 # OpenAthena™ for Android
 OpenAthena for Android

-An Android port of the [OpenAthena project](http://OpenAthena.com)
+An Android version of the [OpenAthena project](http://OpenAthena.com)

-OpenAthena™ allows common drones to spot precise geodetic locations.
+OpenAthena™ instantly calculates the ground location of any single pixel from any single drone image.

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍